appleyuchi/Decision_Tree_Prune/README.md

 Note that :
-①The model from Quinlan's implementation is C-type, so this repository will help you transform it to  "Python-compliant" model automatically.

-②Datasets with unKnown value is Not Supported, because under different cases or in different papers, different people have different methods to deal with unknown value.

-③When your datasets is very very small , you'll get very small model,then, you will NOT get a "Simplified Tree"(pruned model) from quinlan's implementation.
+In C4.5 and C5.0,when your datasets is very very small , you'll get very small model,then, you will NOT get a "Simplified Tree"(pruned model) from quinlan's implementation.